o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/custom-nodes-az-code-generator-tags.md

 description: ' Add tags for &script-canvas; nodes in &ALYlong;. '
 title: '&script-canvas; Tags for AZ Code Generator'
 ---
-# Script Canvas Tags for AZ Code Generator<a name="script-canvas-custom-nodes-az-code-generator-tags"></a>
+# Script Canvas Tags for AZ Code Generator {#script-canvas-custom-nodes-az-code-generator-tags}

 Script Canvas provides a variety of tags that AZ Code Generator uses\.
 These tags can be found in the source code location `dev\Gems\ScriptCanvas\Code\Include\ScriptCanvas\CodeGen\CodeGen.h`\.
 Because the tags are well documented in the code, this guide focuses on showing how to use them rather than on covering each one in detail\.